Episode 5 - Getting the bus

 behind the counter may be unfamiliar with the relevant

-along a printed copy of the regs.
-I’ve made them available here.
+brought along a printed copy of the regs.
+I’ve made them

 While undertaking this project I also need to get insurance in